DevSecOps is the philosophy of integrating security practices within the DevOps pipeline

 - Establish strict password policies.

-- Audit everything from code pushes, pipelines, compliances.
+- Audit everything from code pushes, pipelines and compliances.

-- Monitor app and services to detect and alert on threats.
+- Monitor apps and services to detect and alert on threats.

 - Instrument services to identify comprises.

 - Develop ansible playbooks and response scenarios for IT and Security.

 - Conduct vulnerability scans and practices.

 - Code reviews and penetration tests.